 If you have asylum status, you may apply for your lawful permanent residency one year after being granted asylum if you:

-- Have been physically present in the U.S. for at least one year after being granted asylum;
+- have been physically present in the U.S. for at least one year after being granted asylum;

-- Continue to meet the definition of an asylee (or continue to be the spouse or child of such an asylee);
+- continue to meet the definition of an asylee (or continue to be the spouse or child of such an asylee);

-- Are not firmly resettled in any foreign country; and
+- are not firmly resettled in any foreign country; and

 In order to file for adjustment of status to become a legal permanent resident, there are many forms that you need to file.
 As in any other immigration proceeding, it is always recommended to speak with a lawyer who can help you to file the correct documents.
-To find a list of legal resources in your area, please see Finding a Lawyer and select your state or see our International / Immigration page.
+To find a list of legal resources in your area, please see Finding a Lawyer and select your state or see our National Organizations Immigration page.

-1 See 8 CFR § 209.2; see also USCIS website “Green Card for an Asylee”
+1 See 8 CFR § 209.2(a); see also USCIS website “Green Card for Asylees”